Growth Mindset: A Fresh Buzzword for Gen Z?

 And as always, thank you for being here, and see you in my next one!

-Ugne Narkeviciute
+Ugne Jakaitiene

 Ugne is a creative soul who adores all things artistic — writing, reading, exploring new realms of knowledge, and sharing her discoveries with others.